 What happens to a reverse mortgage after death?
-Do the heirs get left with a big mess to clean up?
-Does the bank end up getting the house?
-Many homeowners are (rightfully) concerned about the legacy they’ll leave as a result of getting a reverse mortgage.
-Fortunately, the reverse mortgage is designed with both the homeowner and heirs in mind.
+Do the heirs inherit a big mess?
+Does the bank get the house in the end?
+Many homeowners are (rightfully) concerned about the legacy they’ll leave.
+We’ll cover what happens to a reverse mortgage after death along with 3 critical deadlines the heirs need to be aware of.

 Table of Contents